 Begin by taking your cat to the vet.
 Aside from a dirty litter box, a urinary tract problem is the most common reason for litter box avoidance.
 It's essential that you rule out a health problem first.

 If this is not the first time your cat has urinated outside the box, you may have to do a bit of detective work around the house after you've tackled the current cat urine problem.

 If your vet rules out a medical cause, then you will need to address the behavioral reasons for your cat's inappropriate urination.

 Removing Cat Urine from Laundry

 If the urine stains are still damp, you may be able to remove the cat urine odor with common household products.
-If they are dry, you'll need to haul out the big guns.
+Here's a simple solution, using your household products:

 Combine one part distilled white vinegar with two parts warm water in a spray bottle.
 Liberally spray all areas of urine stain.
 Make sure you don't miss any spots.
 Launder as usual with a mild detergent.